dtao/PhilosopherDeveloper/source/posts/when-the-golden-rule-goes-wrong.markdown

 I call this a distortion of the golden rule because, at the risk of stating the obvious, the golden rule isn't about saddling others with your own weird hangups.
+It's also not "Treat others the way that would make you feel the least awkward."
+The rule is to treat others the way you would *want* to be treated.
+So what is it I actually want?

-Having spent some time recently thinking more about this, I've come to understand two things that I never really thought about before.
-First, if I'm honest with myself, I _do_ want to receive praise for the same reason everyone
+Having spent some time recently thinking more about this, I've come to accept that, if I'm honest with myself, I _do_ want to receive praise.
+Not for my ego (though that's always nice), but because I want to grow.
+And growing requires for me to be challenged, and to know when I've met those challenges.
-does: I want to know when I'm meeting others' expectations.
-Second, especially for managers, the "you" in the golden rule should be your *aspirational* self.

 The truth is that we all want positive feedback in some form, whether it's verbal praise, a solid performance review or an [audible clicking sound][1].
-I may feel _uncomfortable_ with it, but I still want and even need it.
-The same is true for things that are difficult: I want to be challenged, even though tackling challenges is hard and I may not like that in the moment.
-But these are two sides of the same coin.
-And the spirit of the golden rule is not "Treat others the way you would feel least uncomfortable with"; it's about putting yourself in the other person's shoes and trying to understand what their needs are.
+I may feel _uncomfortable_ with it, but I still want and even need it, for the same reasons that I want and need to be challenged.
+They are both part of my own personal growth.

-Which brings me to the second point about what "you" means in the golden rule.
-The idea that there are multiple personae in our minds is not new: Freud distinguished between the id and the ego, for example, while MacLean proposed the so-called reptilian complex as opposed to the limbic system.
-I can want to lose weight, yet at the same time I may want to eat a donut.
-The innovation of these theories positing multiple aspects of the self is that we can think of these competing desires as represents different versions of *me*.
+And so for me as a manager, applying the golden rule doesn't mean never making anyone on my team feel awkward[^awkward].
+It certainly doesn't mean withholding praise.
+It means challenging them, and letting them and everyone else know when they've met those challenges, whether they like it or not.

+So yeah, basically...
+I'm going to start giving more kudos.

 [^philadelphia]: This may seem like an irrelevant detail, but I don't think it is.
 This is the town where football fans [booed and threw snowballs at Santa Claus][2].
 It really shouldn't be called the City of Brotherly Love.

 [^maybe-the-south]: It doesn't really matter.
 They just definitely *weren't* from Philadelphia.

 [^doing-your-job]: I even sometimes joke with one of the other team leads on Bitbucket about giving out "Doing your job" stickers instead of kudos.
 We should probably stop making that joke.

+[^awkward]: And trust me, there are plenty of people on my team who do the same thing I do and deflect compliments and act perplexed when they receive kudos.

 [1]: https://www.scientificamerican.com/article/positive-reinforcement-helps-surgeons-learn/
 [2]: https://www.snopes.com/fact-check/philadelphia-fans-boo-santa-claus/